German revolutions of 1848–1849: National Assembly in Frankfurt

-In Heidelberg, in the state of Baden (southwest Germany), on 6 March 1848, a group of German liberals began to make plans for an election to a German national assembly.
-This prototype Parliament met on 31 March, in Frankfurt's St. Paul's Church.
+In Heidelberg, in the Grand Duchy of Baden, on 6 March 1848, a group of German liberals began to make plans for an election to a German national assembly.
+This provisional Parliament met on 31 March, in Frankfurt's St. Paul's Church.
 Its members called for free elections to an assembly for all of Germany – and the German states agreed.

 Finally, on 18 May 1848, the National Assembly opened its session in St. Paul's Church.
 Of the 586 delegates of the first freely elected German parliament, so many were professors (94), teachers (30) or had a university education (233) that it was called a "professors' parliament" ("Professorenparlament").

 There were few practical politicians.
 Some 400 delegates can be identified in terms of political factions – usually named after their meeting places: